 Utilizes large-scale 3D molecular data to achieve high accuracy in molecular property prediction through robust structural understanding.

-Uses edit-style pretraining to model fragment-level molecular semantics, enabling property prediction and retrosynthesis inference.
+Uses edit-style pretraining to model fragment-level molecular semantics, enabling molecular property prediction and retrosynthesis inference.

-Enhances language models’ ability to capture long-range dependencies, yielding strong performance on NLU tasks.
+Enhances language models’ ability to capture long-range dependencies, yielding strong performance on NLU and molecular classification tasks.

 Feel free to reach out for collaboration, discussion, or to learn more about me.